Strathtulloh

 Strathtulloh has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that may impact this region.
-Notable ones include Robinsons Rise Estate Cobblebank, New Melton Hospital, Cobblebank Metropolitan Activity Centre, and St Francis Catholic College - Cobblebank Campus.
+AreaSearch has identified 22 projects that could impact this region.
+Notable ones are Robinsons Rise Estate Cobblebank, New Melton Hospital, Cobblebank Metropolitan Activity Centre, and St Francis Catholic College - Cobblebank Campus.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.